You can download a PDF by clicking on this link: Allotment Tenancy

-In these conditions “the council” shall mean the Council of the London Borough of Bromley, “the allotment garden” shall mean the allotment garden let by the Association to the tenant, and the “Association” shall mean the Bromley Common Allotment Garden Association managing the allotment site as lessees of the council.
+In these conditions “the council” shall mean the Council of the London Borough of Bromley, “the allotment site” shall mean the allotment sites leased by the Council to the Company at the Turpington Lane and Holy Trinity Sites, “the allotment garden” shall mean the allotment garden let by the Company to the Tenant, and “the Company“ shall mean the Bromley Common Allotment Garden Association managing the allotment sites as lessees of the Council.

-(a) To pay the rent reserved in the tenancy agreement, to such person as shall be appointed by the Association to collect rents, in advance and without deduction otherwise than allowed by statute on the 21st November in each year.
+(a) To pay the rent reserved in the tenancy agreement, to such person as shall be appointed by the Company to collect rents, in advance and without deduction otherwise than allowed by statute on or before the 25th January in each year.

 (b) To use the allotment garden within the meaning of that expression as defined in section 22(1) of the Allotments Act, 1922 or any amendment thereto and for no other purpose.

-(e) Not without the written consent of the Association to cut or prune any timber or other trees or to take, sell or carry away any mineral gravel sand earth or clay, and not to burn or treat with weedkiller or otherwise deface any pathway.
+(e) With the exception of fruit trees, not without the written consent of the Company to cut or prune any timber or other trees or to take sell or carry away any mineral gravel sand earth or clay, and not to burn or treat with weed killer or otherwise deface any pathway.

-(f) Not without the written consent of the Association to erect any building or structure on the allotment garden, provided that consent shall not be unreasonably refused under this clause for the erection of a structure used for the storage of tools, or a greenhouse, of a style and maximum size, and in a location, as prescribed by the Association.
-The tenant shall keep any building or structure on the allotment garden in good and safe repair.
+(f) Not without the written consent of the Company to erect any building or structure on the allotment garden, provided that consent shall not be unreasonably be refused under this clause for the erection of a structure used for the storage of tools, or a greenhouse, of a style and maximum size, and in a location, as prescribed by the Company The tenant shall keep any building or structure on the allotment garden in good and safe repair.

 (g) Not to use barbed wire for a fence adjoining any path set out for the use of occupiers of the allotment gardens and not to erect any form of permanent fence around any allotment garden or part thereof.